Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819185635.png]]

-this is where you can talk to your fellow helldivers and enjoy there company
+This is where you can talk to your fellow helldivers and enjoy there company

 LFG channels are for playing casual matches that don't award any points and also typically involve less roleplay